NeonWizard/php-mood-tracker/README.md

  - [x] Add header and footer to controller.render()
  - [x] Serve css/js
  - [ ] Add database drop->create tables and seed helper scripts
+ - [ ] Instead of exec()ing every controller file, only exec the one that is needed